 A traumatic brain injury is diagnosed after damage occurs to brain tissue after the brain hits the inside of the skull, usually due to head trauma.
 Even relatively minor brain injuries can be serious and should always be treated as such, including seeking immediate medical attention.
+If you or a loved one is currently struggling financially with your head injury speak with your brain injury attorney to discuss your options for compensation.
 Over time, a brain-injury victim may incur substantial costs and losses as a direct result of the injury.
 The following are some examples of how high the cost of a traumatic brain injury can be:

 Medical expenses – It’s no secret that any type of medical care can be costly in the United States, with or without help from insurance.
 While all brain-injury victims should seek medical treatment, some will require more extensive treatment than others.
 Some examples of medical expenses that may be faced include: